Years 7–9 (Ages 11–14)

 At YCIS, we believe that art and culture should play an essential role in the school’s programme and the life of our students, both inside and outside our classrooms.
+They are encouraged to think creatively and produce imaginative pieces of art.
 Through our Secondary Art courses, students build and improve their knowledge of materials, processes, and practices, and engage confidently with art, craft, and design, both in the contemporary world as well as that of different cultures and periods of history.

-In our Music and Performing Arts programme, Lower Secondary students focus on listening, performing, and creating.
+In our Music programme, Lower Secondary students focus on listening, performing, and creating.
 They are encouraged to discern music from different styles, genres, and parts of the world.
-Our students are encouraged to work both individually and in groups, with the aim of gaining confidence as creators and performers.
+Our students are encouraged to work both individually and in groups, learn to evaluate their own and others' contributions.